From individual behaviour to an evaluation of the collective evolution of crowds along footbridges: Model applicability: proof of concept

-The interaction described in Eq.~\eqref{eq:K} is confined to the sensory region $S(X_t)$, which is modeled as a circular sector of radius $R$, center $X_t$, and angular semi-amplitude $0<\alpha<\pi/2$ around $v_d(X_t)$.
+The interaction described in~\eqref{eq:K} is confined to the sensory region $S(X_t)$, which is modelled as a circular sector of radius $R$, center $X_t$, and angular half-amplitude $0<\alpha<\pi/2$ around $v_d(X_t)$.
 Formally, the set $S(X_t)$ can be written as

 see Fig.~\ref{fig:S}.